 6. If you are changing beneficiaries

 Our relationships and family dynamics can change over time due to life events and circumstances.
-Keeping your Will up to date is important to make sure those closest to you that you love and care for will inherit what you intended.
+Keeping your Will up to date is important to ensure those closest to you will inherit what you intended.
 If you’ve had a big shift or change in your family or your relationships, it’s best to review your Will and ensure it reflects what you want, or to make a Will if you haven’t already.

 7. If you want to support a charity you care about

 We all hope to leave our mark on the world.
-Leaving a gift in your Will to a charity you care about is a wonderful way to leave a legacy of good will and care after you’re gone.
+Leaving a gift in your Will to a charity you care about such as NICHS is a wonderful way to leave a legacy after you’re gone.
 Your gift can help to ensure your chosen charity will be able to continue their work for years to come, and to create a better future for your children or grandchildren to inherit.

 Gifts to charity are tax free and can help reduce the Inheritance Tax liability on what you leave behind.
-If you chose to leave a gift in your Will, make sure to include the charity’s registration number.
-This will mean they are easy to identify in the future, even if the charity changes its name or merges with another charity.
+If you choose to leave a gift in your will, please always seek professional legal or tax advice.